Spectre (DC Comics character): Powers and abilities

-An extremely powerful cosmic being, the Spectre is classified as a "judge", considered one of the most powerful magical forces within the DC Multiverse due to being directly empowered by the Presence; and, when unbound, his power is considered apocalyptic.
-At his peak, the Spectre possess near omnipotent magical and physical abilities, making him capable of virtually any feat, controlling space, time, reality, and matter.
+While empowered by the Presence, the Spectre possesses a level of power considered apocalyptic; at his peak, the Spectre has near omnipotent magical and physical abilities, making him capable of virtually any feat, controlling space, time, reality, and matter.
 He also has an extensive mastery over other "basic" superpowers such as energy manipulation, superhuman strength, flight and possesses extensive mental abilities capable of inducing illusions and hallucinations.
-Even when depowered by the Presence, the Spectre remains widely regarded as the most powerful spirit on Earth, possessing a diverse range of abilities.
-These include the capacity to become intangible, animate and possess objects, intrude upon an individual's mind or soul, and draw others into his own being, where his power reigns supreme.
+As a de-powered entity, Spectre has a host of abilities akin to other ghosts such as becoming intangible, animating and possessing objects, intrude upon an individual's mind or soul, and draw others into his own being, where his power reigns supreme.